dvinubius/contract-factory-tutorial/README.md

-# 🏗 Tutorial / Starter Kit: Build a Dynamic Multi-Contract dApp
+# 🏗 Tutorial / Starter Kit: Factory dApp - Build a Smart Contract Manager

 > A Starter Kit for dApps where **users** can create and manage multiple contracts